Non-government schools have ongoing obligations and responsibilities that must be maintained.

 Notifications about changes to the constitution must be accompanied by a copy of the new or amended constitution.

-Non-government schools must notify the Director General of critical and emergency incidents within 48 hours, by using the Critical and emergency incident report form.
+Non-government schools must notify the Director General of reportable incidents within 48 hours by using the Reportable incident notification form.

-In the management of an incident, the school should give highest priority to the best interests of the student or students affected.
+In the management of all critical and emergency incidents, including those which must be reported to the Director General, schools must give the highest priority to the best interests of the student or students affected.